garden-io/garden/docs/using-garden/using-the-cli.md

 The dashboard gives you:

-- An overview of all the parts of your project, including links to any configured _ingresses_ on your services.
+- An overview of all the parts of your project, including links to any configured _ingresses_ on your `Deploy`s.
 - A visualization of your Stack Graph, where you can see the status of each node, and click them to get the most recent status or logs.
-- A log viewer, which you can use to fetch the latest logs for your services.
+- A log viewer, which you can use to fetch the latest logs for your `Deploy`s.

-## Dev mode
+## Sync mode

-For rapid iteration on a running service, you can use a feature called _dev mode_.
+For rapid iteration on a running `Deploy` action, you can use a feature called _sync mode_.
 See the [Code synchronization guide](../guides/code-synchronization.md) for details on how to configure and use that feature.

 ## Project outputs